Skip to content

 np.savetxt("qm-reference/sn2-ts-frequencies.txt", frequencies)

-If you have a Gaussian license, run a opt=(ts,calcfc) freq job, then parse the log file with Q2MM's GaussLog parser:
+Run a opt=(ts,calcfc) freq job, then parse the log file with Q2MM's GaussLog parser:

-from q2mm.parsers.gaussian import GaussLog
+from q2mm.io.gaussian import GaussLog

-from q2mm import linear_algebra
+from q2mm.models.hessian import reform_hessian

 log = GaussLog("sn2-ts.log", au_hessian=True)